-Student-designed major: A program of study based on individual interests, designed with the assistance of an adviser operating on a quarter calendar system.
-The institution may have 2 or more sessions occurring in the summer months.
-Some schools, such as vocational and beauty schools, have year-round classes with no separate summer session.
+Student-designed major: A program of study based on individual interests, designed with the assistance of an adviser.

 Study abroad: Any arrangement by which a student completes part of the college program studying in another country.
 Can be at a campus abroad or through a cooperative agreement with some other U.S. college or an institution of another country.